How Much Does Electricity Cost Per Room of Your Home in 2022?

 You just reminded Junior for the umpteenth time to turn off the light in his bedroom when he leaves.
 It happens in my house as I’m sure it happens in most.
 Just how much electricity is Junior wasting?
 In fact, how much does it cost to run most of our common appliances?

-The figures assumed a family of four and that electricity costs $0.11 per kilowatt hour.
-If you’d like to compare your rates, take a look at your last electric bill.
+You can also take a look at your last electric bill.
 Take the amount you paid and divide by the number of kilowatt hours used.
 That’s your cost per kWh.
 You’ll want to make your calculation including taxes.
-Don’t be surprised if your rate is significantly different than $0.11.
+Don’t be surprised if your rate is significantly different than $0.106.
 There are some major differences in cost depending on where you live.

 Electricity Cost in the Living Room